 Hours of continuous connection

-What is at first surprising about these headphones, which are advertised as “True Wireless”, is that they are connected to each other by a black loop.
-However, it does not contain a sound conductor, but simply ensures that the headphones do not get lost if they accidentally fall out of your ears.
+What is at first surprising about these headphones, which are advertised as “True Wireless”, is that they are connected to each other by a black loop and this does contain a sound conductor.
 Unfortunately, Electro-Harmonix does not provide any information about the construction of these in-ears and their corresponding technical data.
 However, it’s clear that the wireless technology is based on the 5.0 version of Bluetooth, which allows a range of ten metres as well as multi-device connections.
 The built-in lithium-polymer batteries allow continuous operation of nine to twelve hours and are fully recharged in a speedy two hours.
 Both in-ears together with the cable weigh just 23 grams.

 Complex, but simple to operate